Vaishhh2908/UNP-Project_BI-with-PowerBI_Airbnb/README.md

 Completed this project as part of my BI with PowerBI Internship with United Network of Professionals (UNP).

+This Power BI project is built upon Airbnb data, featuring five distinct slides: Overview, Availability, Ratings, Pricing, and Summary.
+Utilizing measures and the query editor, the project aims to provide a comprehensive visualization of Airbnb's performance metrics.
+Users can explore key aspects such as property availability, user ratings, pricing trends, and an overall summary, enhancing data-driven insights for stakeholders and decision-makers.

 Key Highlights:

 1. Contributed in building innovative, interactive Power BI dashboards with detailed KPIs.